CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 ### Recipe

 1. Get the Vulnrichment subset of CVEs where CISA ADP assigned a CWE (regardless of whether the CWE was the same or different than that assigned by the CNA)
-      1. ~1.5K (CISA ADP Assigned CWEs) of ~~8K CVEs (in Vulnrichment)
+      1. ~1.8K (CISA ADP Assigned CWEs) of ~~10K CVEs (in Vulnrichment)
-2. Ask ChatGPT4o (via Batch API) to Agree (Yes/No) with the assigned CWE (and provide a Confidence score, and rationale if not)
-      1. ~700 (No) of ~1.5K
-      2. Sort these by Confidence score i.e. start with the highest Confidence ones.
-3. Then ask Gemini and Claude to review.
+3. Ask Gemini and Claude to review.
 This can be done in several ways e.g.
       1. For the subset where ChatGPT4o disagrees, ask Gemini and Claude to assess the human-assigned CWEs
       2. Ask each LLM in turn to review the previous assessments by LLMs
+4. Ask ChatGPT4o (via Batch API) to Agree (Yes/No) with the assigned CWE (and provide a Confidence score, and rationale if not)
+      1. Sort these by Confidence score i.e. start with the highest Confidence ones.

 ### Create a Prompt
 #### Chat Interface - Table Output